 Employers solve the problem of finding workers who are good fit and don’t have to keep hiring people who never wanted to be there in the first place.
-It is common for employers who hire lower skilled immigrant employees to say how happy they are to have made that decision, and what a big difference the newcomers have made to the bottom line of their business.
-Immigrant employees are grateful for the work, show up on time, put in a full day’s work for a day’s pay, and are loyal to their employers.
+It is common for employers who hire immigrant employees to say how happy they are to have made that decision, and what a big difference the newcomers have made to the bottom line of their business.
+Immigrant employees are grateful for the work, show up on time, work hard, and are loyal to their employers.

 Sounds perfect doesn’t it?